thachp/use-cqrs/README.md

 # useCQRS
 useCQRS is a React hooks library for applying CQRS design patterns and Single Responsiblity Principle (SRP) in frontend development.
 It consists of three react hooks: useCommand, useQuery, and useEvent().

-- The useCommand() hook tells the server to do something.
+- The useCommand() hook does something.
-- The useQuery() hook ask something from the server.
+- The useQuery() hook ask for something.
-- The useEvent() hook reacts to what has done.
+- The useEvent() hook reacts to what has been done.

 ### Goals & Intentions
 This package will be considered a success if the following goals are achieved.

 1. More ubiquitous language between frontend and backend development; frontend and backend developers use the same domain-driven verbs and nouns in all layers on their application.
-Using ubiquitous language links to task-based thinking, which in the long-term benefits everyone in producing maintainable interfaces (ui / api) and improving user experiences.
+Using ubiquitous language links to task-based thinking, which in the long-term benefits everyone in producing maintainable interfaces (UI / API) and improving user experiences.

       ![goodbad](https://user-images.githubusercontent.com/1495371/147892717-a2885610-18cf-412d-9f51-acd3c665f60c.png)